White City Stadium (Sydney): Australian Open

 White City hosted the last Australian Open tournament to be held outside Melbourne, in 1971.
 Ken Rosewall and Margaret Court were the 1971 Champions.

 Sydney International

 Martina Hingis defeated Jennifer Capriati in the final of the Sydney International in 1997.

-Future Plans
+Redevelopment 2022-2024

-White City was purchased by the Maccabi-Hakoah Club in 2010-11.
-There are plans to build a large community centre, including tennis courts, although development has been slowed by drawn out disputes over the plans.
-Demolition was completed in December 2022.
+White City was purchased by the Maccabi-Hakoah Club in 2010–11.
+Plans included building a large community centre, including tennis courts, however, redevelopment was slow due to drawn out disputes over the plans.
+Demolition was completed in December 2022 and 9 new courts (synthetic grass and hard courts) are due to open by the end of 2024.